Use This Simple Tool To Grow A Healthier Garden And Lower Your Water Bill

 Tips from a Pro Gardener

-We also interviewed Troy Smothermon, a fellow gardener with 20 years of experience and founder of StartOrganic in California, who shared some advice.
+We interviewed Troy Smothermon, a fellow gardener with 20 years of experience and founder of StartOrganic in California, who shared some advice.

 He suggests using “flexible lines, ideally with metal connections, to connect the timer to the hose outlet.
 Adding the timer directly onto the end of a hose bibb can be a breaking point.”